owid/owid-datasets/datasets/Life expectancy & population - Gapminder (2019), UN (2019), and Our World In Data (2019)/README.md

 For life expectancy in 1950, 2015, and 2019, we use data published by the United Nations Population Division  (https://population.un.org/wpp/Download/Metadata/Documentation/)

-For population, we use Our World in Data's population dataset, from our page on World Population Growth. (https://ourworldindata.org/grapher/world-population-by-world-regions-post-1820)
+For population, we use Our World in Data's population dataset, from our page on World Population Growth, which was constructed by Our World in Data based on the HYDE database (2016) and UN's World Population Prospects (2019). (https://ourworldindata.org/grapher/world-population-by-world-regions-post-1820)